-Many people face challenges when purchasing a property.
+Many people face challenges when purchasing a property which is why home buyers insurance is often necessary.
 These challenges are a result of the expensive nature of the process and the numerous requirements needed.
 Most homebuyers are not aware of some of the crucial steps to take when purchasing a property.
 Whether you are a first-time buyer or an experienced investor, you are likely to encounter these challenges.

 In recent years, statistics show that 4 in 10 homes face risks of a sale falling through.
 It is more than what is expected.
 Most people do not know what is home buyers costs insurance.
 The home buyer’s cost insurance helps you protect your money after making a home purchase request.

 What is Home Buyers Protection Insurance

 Soon after homebuyers find a property they wish to purchase, they start paying lawyers, surveyors, and mortgage advisers to provide them with legal advice before completing the purchase.
 Finally, all these expenses add up and become a huge amount.
 Due to risks of sale falling through, one might lose if the seller opts to withdraw from the deal.